Department: Comparative Biomedical Sciences

 This research provides insight into natural animal behaviour, evolution of leg morphology, and injury mechanisms in domestic and wild species.
 Such insights can inform health and welfare issues including mobility throughout the lifespan, gait pathology, fall prevention and rehabilitation.

-Alongside research in comparative animal locomotion, Daley maintains interests in human locomotion research, including biomechanics, energetics, locomotor-ventilatory interactions and rehabilitation approaches informed by neuromechanical principles.
+Alongside research in comparative animal locomotion, Daley maintains interests in human locomotion, including biomechanics, energetics, locomotor-ventilatory interactions and rehabilitation approaches informed by neuromechanical principles.

 For more information about Daley’s recent work, see: